 On-call scheduling is the practice of requesting employees to call in before their shift starts and verify they are actually needed.
 Scheduling employees for a shift and then sending them home if the shift is slow is a dubious practice at best and could actually cost you more money than it saves.
 Very much related to the above, schedules need to be predictable, not just for the manager’s sake but for the employee.

 Until recently, most large retailers would practice on-call scheduling but due to strong regulatory and public pressure The Gap, A&F, Starbucks, and others have promised to end on-call scheduling.
-However, in my opinion, that’s only a small part of the story.
+However, that’s only a small part of the story.
 What they’re not telling you is that they have stockholders to think of and if there were large profits to be had in on-call scheduling they would still be doing it.

 For that to work, you have to be very good at bidding your clients, on the one hand, and managing the productivity of your employees, on the other.
 Just doing one of the two can be challenging enough.
 If you can manage both on an ongoing basis then you’ve got this contracting thing figured out.